 In other words, if premium gas is recommended rather than required for your car, the vehicle can’t take full advantage of the benefits of premium gas.

 So, AAA’s recommendation is to always use premium gas if it’s required, but to buy regular gas if premium gas is only recommended.

 If your car makes a pinging or knocking noise on regular gas, however, you should have it checked out by an honest and qualified mechanic and probably switch to premium gas, AAA says.

 Premium versus Top Tier gas

 While premium gas probably does not make sense for your car, Top Tier gas might offer a benefit.

 Regular, premium and Top Tier gas are three different types of fuel.

 Premium gas has a higher-octane rating than regular gas, while Top Tier gas has more detergent additives than federal standards require.
-Research conducted by AAA last year found that Top Tier gas keeps engines up to 19 times cleaner — meaning more free of engine deposits.
+Research conducted by AAA last year found that Top Tier gas keeps engines up to 19 times cleaner — meaning less contamination with engine deposits.

 To learn more about the benefits of Top Tier gas, check out “AAA Urges Drivers to Pay Extra for Top Tier Gas.”